 From Quito, it is roughly a three-hour trek to Cayambe.
 Reaching the mountain hut requires an additional 45-minute walk, unless climbers have access to a four-wheel drive vehicle to reach the door of the Cayambe Hut (4,600m).

-The climb covers roughly 1,125 meters from hut to peak, offering a pleasant amalgamation of snow and ice climbing.
-It can be accomplished within a day.
-Starting in either Quito, about 65 kilometers to the southwest of Cayambe, is more than reasonable.
+The climb covers roughly 1,125 meters from hut to peak, offering a pleasant amalgamation of snow and ice climbing and can be accomplished within a day.
+Two-day expeditions starting in Quito, about 65 kilometers to the southwest of Cayambe, are more than reasonable.